uclh-criu/learning-datascience/Instructions/Pre-course_instructions.md

 This course assumes no prior knowledge of the tools, but working through the course requires working copies of the software described below.
 We recommend you install the programmes below before the course begins.

 Please note all of the requirements specified below are free.
-Get in contact if you are about to hand over any money for this course because you shouldn’t be.
+Get in contact if you are about to hand over any money when setting up the pre-requisites, because you shouldn't be.

 ## Pre-course Objectives